 THE YOUTH'S COMPANION, Boston, Mass.

 Important to Mothers.
-Examine carefully every bottle of CASTORIA. a sa") and sure remedy for infants and children, and see that it
+Examine carefully every bottle of CASTORIA. a so') and sure remedy for infants and children, and see that it Bears the Signature of

+In Use For Over 30 Years.
 The Kind You Have Always Bought.